-The krait’s venom is the strongest for humans.
+Krait (any Thailand species) venom is probably the most potent against humans.
 It acts on the nervous system, killing the nerve impulses.
 This paralyzes muscles and eventually causes respiratory failure.
 The good news is, you are very, very unlikely to see a krait in Thailand.

 Which Thailand snake kills the most people?

 The Malayan Pit Viper, the Malayan krait, and the Banded krait kill more people in Thailand than other snakes.
 Another very dangerous snake is the Russell’s Viper which is found in certain parts of Thailand.
 Russell’s vipers kill more people worldwide than any other snake on the planet, but Thailand has them confined to a specific locale.

 What should I do if I encounter a snake in the forest?

 If it is on the ground and you are close to it – within 1 meter, you should very slowly move back away from it.
 Cobras which have already hooded up like to strike when you are backing away fast.
 If you go slow enough that they cannot tell you are backing away – you’ll probably be OK.